astrolabesun/astrolabesun/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a recent graduate of the University of Toronto Scarborough who has also completed a Coursera specialization in Cybersecurity.
+I'm a graduate of the University of Toronto Scarborough who has also completed a Coursera specialization in Cybersecurity.
 But my learning has not stopped there.
+I am now pursuing the Google Data Analytics Professional Certificate on Coursera.

 ### What I've used:
 * Python